Routeam

 Page Flow of Routeam

-My page flow visually represents the intuitive structure and navigation we designed to streamline household management.
+My page flow visually represents the structure and navigation we designed to streamline household management.

 Home Screen: Access Settings, Finances, Chores, and Notifications.